Barley with Cauliflower and Vegetable Broth

 minced vegetables

-• Add the broth cube, I use my homemade broth cube, if you want to see the recipe click here
+• Add the bouillon cube, I use my homemade one, if you want to see the recipe click here

-• Cook for 5 minutes once it boils, meanwhile…
+• Cook for 5 minutes from the moment it boils, meanwhile…

-• Peel the cauliflower, and extract the florets.
-Wash it well, and as soon as the 5 minutes of cooking the vegetable broth have passed, immerse the cauliflower florets and let them cook for another 10 minutes.
+• Peel the cauliflower, and cut it into florets.
+Wash it well, and as soon as the 5 minutes of cooking the vegetable broth have passed, immerse the cauliflower florets and let cook for another 10 minutes.

 cauliflower